 The Fulani are an Islamic tribe throughout West Africa with a significant population in Nigeria.
 They are predominantly nomadic and make their living by herding and trading cattle.
 Unfortunately, there are many radicalized groups of Fulani who have taken up the Islamic Jihad movement and have targeted Christian villages to seize lands needed for their cattle to graze, as well as to achieve their extreme religious beliefs by exterminating Christians.

 These Fulani Herdsman attacks are devastating.
 They pillage and burn down the villages.
 Many people are ruthlessly killed in their wake of destruction.
-The villages are purposely left uninhabitable and those who escape seek never to return.
+The villages are purposely left uninhabitable, and those who escape seek never to return.

 While there is an effort by the government to bring an end to these attacks, we believe it is crucial for us to focus on the needs of these 300,000+ refugees within the IDP Camps until they can be resettled.
-The people came into the camps carrying only what they could grab as they fled for their lives.
-There is currently no organized effort in place to assist this forgotten group.
+The people came into the camps carrying what they could grab as they fled for their lives.
+Unfortunately, there is currently no organized effort in place to assist this forgotten group.
 When our team visited for the first time to assess the crises and pray directly with the distraught refugees, two requests immediately emerged: